jmcarlson0320/tiny_fw/README.md

 INCLUDE = ~/include/
 ```

 Use the absolute path of the above lib folder to set the default font path.
-This is required at the moment until I find a better solution.
+This is required at the moment until a better solution.
 ```bash
 DEFAULT_FONT_ABS_PATH = "/home/username/lib/default_font.ppm"
 ```